tianshuailu/news_search/README.md

 - Users enter a topic into the search bar.
 - Users get the most recent and relevant news articles.
 - Plus a cohesive summary combining key points from these articles.
+- Chatbot that answers any question on found articles (In progress).

 The app is containerized with **Docker**, orchestrated with **Kubernetes**, and is deployed using **Terraform** on GKE clusters from **Google Cloud Platform (GCP)**.